-This is a great Estate Planning resource guide from Michigan, and I bet you can find one from your own state too!
+This is a great Estate Planning resource guide from the State of Michigan, and I bet you can find one from your own state too!

 We used these documents, for over 20 years, at County Pre-Retirement Planning programs.
 It's seriously an effective document covering so much personal information that family needs later in life.